- Undergraduate

 Like most things in our lives today, interpersonal conversations have also gone digital.

-"With private conversations moving to messaging apps and social media, there are increasing instances of people enduring mental and emotional manipulation online," says Yuxin Wang, Guarini, a second-year computer science PhD student, working in Assistant Professor Soroush Vosoughi's Mind, Machines, and Society research group.
+"With private conversations moving to messaging apps and social media, there are increasing instances of people enduring mental and emotional manipulation online," says Yuxin Wang, Guarini, a second-year computer science PhD student, who works with Soroush Vosoughi, assistant professor of computer science and Saeed Hassanpour, professor of biomedical sata science and epidemiology and director of the Center for Precision Health and Artificial Intelligence.

 Because such language is implicit and context dependent, recognizing manipulative language can be very challenging for large language models, Wang says.
 These models power a quickly rising number of applications that we use every day to communicate as well as consume and create content.